JoshuaKGoldberg/Goldblog/content/blog/dont-write-bad-code/index.md

 Although I'd worked on teams during internships and in student projects before and started my own side projects, prior to then I'd never touched something with years and years of accumulated technical debt.
 That experience would shape my career for years to come and helped inform my personal most cherished programming rule: _"Don't Write Bad Code"_.

-At the time (and to the credit of the engineering team, I believe this is generally no longer the case), large swathes of the project were Frankensteinian mismatches of various technical efforts over the years.
+At the time, large swathes of the project were Frankensteinian mismatches of various technical efforts over the years.
+(To the credit of the engineering team, I believe this is generally no longer the case.)
 Any given engineering task had a non-trivial probability of being unexpectedly nigh impossible without either a major cleanup & refactor or an excruciating addition of even more technical debt.

 As a software developer or adjacent reading this post I hope your reaction contains hope the team often chose the cleanup & refactor.